 Elbphilharmonie Hamburg (2017)

 The iconic building in Hamburg is a concert hall, located on the Grasbrook peninsula of the Elbe River.
 Completed in 2017, the concert hall is not entirely new, it’s an add-on of quartz crystal resting on top of an old brick warehouse that was built in 1963.
-Architect Herzog & de Meuron worked their magic to rejuvenate an old building, making it the tallest inhabited building in the city, with its height of 108 meters.
+Architect Herzog & de Meuron worked their magic to rejuvenate an old building, making it the tallest inhabited building in the city, with a height of 108 meters.

 The project began as a private initiative, the City of Hamburg eventually took over and completed the project.